Surround yourself with these healthy Low-Carb Game Day Recipes and you'll wake up happy even if your team doesn't win!

 Two easy recipes that we use all the time:

-- Pizza Stuffed Mushrooms can be as simple as pizza sauce, spinach, and cheese.
+- Stuffed Mushroom Pizza Bites can be as simple as pizza sauce, spinach, and cheese.
 Or, you can make them supreme with your favorite toppings, such as pepperoni and bacon.

 - Stuffed Mushrooms with Cream Cheese is simplified with only five ingredients and only 5 minutes of prep time.
 These are amazing!